gesievi/Radii_doc_gesievi/_sources/tutorial/Viewer_PC/documentation_rst/5_World.rst.txt

       - Point near size = increases point sizes near you

-  **Note:** pointclouds are disabled in IOS/Android viewers because they require a lot of computing power
+  **Note:** point clouds are disabled in IOS/Android viewers because they require a lot of computing power

 14. Weather